Transport Services & Vehicle Hire

 SK SAMBU Tours and Transfers strive to offer affordable prices for reliable, Accessible Transportation to our clients throughout South Africa.
 Please feel free to contact them on Telephone: 071 801 3270; Fax No: 086 6054 255; Email: firstname.lastname@example.org; Skype: king.sambu, or via their website at: www.sksatours.weebly.com

 Car Rental Services

-A challenge for mobility-impaired drivers is renting a vehicle when they travel.
-Adapted rental cars, including those with hand controls, are available from some of the larger car rental companies, such as Avis, Budget and Imperial.
-Make sure you book in advance.
+A challenge for drivers with Mobility Impairments, is renting a vehicle that is accessible to drive when they arrive in a new city by plane and don't have their own vehicle.
+Adapted rental cars, including those with hand controls, are available from some of the larger car rental companies in South Africa such as Avis and Budget, while organisations such as QASA also supply this service.